Saturday, April 28, 2012

 2005: President George W. Bush signed into law a bill that established a three-year jail term for anyone caught pirating music or film on the Internet.

-2006: Keith Richards of the Rolling Stones was admitted to a hospital in Figi after he reportedly fell out of a palm tree.
+2006: Keith Richards of the Rolling Stones was admitted to a hospital in Fiji after he reportedly fell out of a palm tree.
 The reports did not indicate what he was doing up there to begin with.

 2009: The Tennessee state legislature voted to rename a stretch of road the "Jerry Lee Lewis Highway".

-2011: Rod Stewart received the Founders award from the American Society of Composers & Publishers (ASCAP).
+2011: Rod Stewart received the Founders Award from the American Society of Composers & Publishers (ASCAP).

 Born This Day:

-1932: Casey Kasem, the longtime voice of "American Top 40" who had high praise for The Top 5000 Songs of the Rock Era, was born in Detroit, Michigan.
+1932: Casey Kasem, the longtime voice of American Top 40 who had high praise for Inside The Rock Era's The Top 5000 Songs of the Rock Era*, was born in Detroit, Michigan; died June 15, 2014 in Gig Harbor, Washington from complications of dementia.

-1932: Maxine Brown of the Browns
+1932: Maxine Brown of the Browns was born in Campti, Louisiana.

 1944: Cuba Gooding, Sr. of the Main Ingredient was born in New York City.

-1949: Herb Murrell of the Stylistics
+1949: Herb Murrell of the Stylistics was born in Lane, South Carolina.

 1959: Sheena Easton was born in Bellshill, Scotland.

-1979: Will Boyd, bass player with Evanescence
+1979: Will Boyd, former bass player with Evanescence, was born in Little Rock, Arkansas.

 1984: Patrick Stump, singer-songwriter, guitarist and producer of Fall Out Boy, was born in Evanston, Illinois.